saintaze/Weather-App/README.md

 # Weather-App
-An app for getting latest weather for yoru city.
+An app for getting latest weather for your city.

 ### Features
 + Finds weather automatically based on GeoLocation.